appfoundry/academy-html5-ionic/README.md

 # course-ionic
-This repository is part of a presentation, which can be booked at appfoundry.
+This repository is part of a presentation, which can be found in our Speaker Deck at https://speakerdeck.com/appfoundrybe/the-ionic-crash-course

 # Setting up your development env.